Skip to content

 mashing hard boiled egg yolks with a whisk

-Add the mayonnaise, mustard, relish salt, hot sauce, and pepper to the bowl with the mashed yolks and mix until well combined.
+Mix the filling: I add the mayo, mustard, hot sauce, salt, and pepper to the mashed yolks and mix until it is smooth and well combined.

 whisking a southern deviled egg filling